reaperdoesntknow/Qwen3-0.6B-Distilled-30B-A3B

 Overview

-This model, Qwen3-0.6B-STEM-Proof-Distilled-Thinking, is a 0.6 billion parameter Qwen3-based causal language model developed by Convergent Intelligence LLC.
-It is a highly compressed (50x) distillation from a 30 billion parameter Qwen3-30B-A3B-Thinking teacher model, specifically designed to excel in STEM chain-of-thought (CoT) reasoning tasks.
+This model, reaperdoesntknow/Qwen3-0.6B-Distilled-30B-A3B, is a 0.6 billion parameter Qwen3-based causal language model developed by Convergent Intelligence LLC.
+It represents a significant 50x parameter compression, distilled from a 30 billion parameter Qwen3-30B-A3B-Thinking teacher model.
+The core innovation lies in its distillation methodology, which focuses on transferring complex reasoning capabilities rather than just final answers.

 Key Differentiators

-• Thinking Teacher Distillation: Unlike standard distillation from 'Instruct' models, this student model learns from a 'Thinking' variant teacher.
-This teacher generates extended internal reasoning with higher-entropy softmax distributions, exposing the 0.6B student to a richer landscape of derivation strategies and teaching it deliberation, not just answers.
+• Thinking Teacher Distillation: Unlike standard distillation from an Instruct teacher, this model learns from a "Thinking" variant of Qwen3-30B-A3B.
+This teacher generates extended internal reasoning traces with higher-entropy softmax distributions, exposing the student to a richer landscape of derivation strategies.
+The 0.6B student learns the deliberation process, not just the outcome.

-• Proof-Weighted Loss: During training, tokens within the Proof: to Final Answer: region receive amplified loss (2.5x decaying to 1.5x).
-This ensures that the model's limited parameters are primarily allocated to understanding and reproducing reasoning steps, rather than just formatting or boilerplate.
+• Proof-Weighted Loss: During training, tokens within the derivation region (Proof: to Final Answer:) receive an amplified loss (2.5x decaying to 1.5x).
+This ensures that the model's limited parameters are primarily allocated to mastering reasoning steps, rather than just reproducing boilerplate or formatting.

 Intended Uses